Skip to main content

 2. Agenda

-1. Draft Revision of Standards for Non-Functional Requirements for Local Government Information Systems
+1. Proposed Revision of Standards for Non-Functional Requirements for Local Government Information Systems

 Material

-The proceedings of this Study Group shall be disclosed as a summary of the proceedings from the viewpoint of leading to lively discussions among the parties concerned.
+The proceedings of this Study Group will be disclosed as a summary of the proceedings from the viewpoint of leading to an open discussion among the parties concerned.

 • Thursday, February 27, 2025, from 17:00 to 18:00